 Nor was Snow White sent out with the Huntsman to be killed by a stepmother; in an earlier version, it is her natural mother who takes her out to the wilderness and abandons her there.
-According to Karl Ranke, a leading scholar of Germanic folktales, this switch was performed,²
+According to Kurt Ranke, a leading scholar of Germanic folktales, this switch was performed,³

 [T]o make the villainess an outsider in the family circle.

-So far I’ve only been nibbling around the edges as to what these versions are that the Grimms and others are drawing these tales from, so allow me to digress:
+So far I’ve only been nibbling around the edges of what these versions are that the Grimms and others are drawing these tales from, so allow me to digress:

-The letter’s writer, whose real name was William John Thoms, had detected one particular thread in the journal:
+The letter’s writer, whose real name was William John Thoms, had detected one particular thread in the journal:⁵

 Your pages have so often given evidence of the interest which you take in what we in England designate as Popular Antiquities, or Popular Literature (though by-the-by it is more a Lore than a literature, and would be most aptly described by a good Saxon compound, Folklore,—the Lore of the People)—that I am not without hopes of enlisting your aid in garnering the few ears which are remaining, scattered over that field from which our forefathers might have gathered a goodly crop.
 No one who has made the manners, customs, observances, superstitions, ballads, proverbs, etc., of the olden time his study, but must have arrived at two conclusions:—the first how much that is curious and interesting in those matters is now entirely lost—the second, how much may yet be rescued by timely exertion.